antoniogioiacom/wire/README.md

 - `save_log`: `true` if you want to save connection activity to log file
 - `save_ssid` : set `true` to save the ssid you connect to
-- `log_file`: path of log file defaults to user home directory
+- `log_file`: path of log file
-- `ping_default`: a remote address / website you want to ping to check if connection is working
+- `ping_default`: a remote host you want to ping to check if connection is working, tip: dns nameservers have faster response
 - `nameserver_default`: nameserver used by default if none in `/etc/resolv.conf`
 - `interval`: the interval in ~seconds you want to test connectivity
 - `wpa_supplicant_file`: path to wpasupplicant configuration file